aaronbloomfield/pdr/tutorials/01-intro-unix/index.md

 *KDE* is designed to be similar to Microsoft Windows -- it has the equivalent of the start button in the lower left, which pulls up a menu just like in Windows.
 People who are both familiar with, prefer, the Windows interface often also prefer this interface.
 You can see a screen shot of it [here](https://www.kde.org/announcements/4.2/screenshots/desktop.png).

-*GNOME* (pronounced guh-NOME) is a user interface that is specific to UNIX machines.
+*Gnome* (pronounced guh-NOME) is a user interface that is specific to UNIX machines.
 The interactions with the GUI are a bit different, but the same concepts.
-One can interact with GNOME really quickly once one gets used to the new interface.
+One can interact with Gnome really quickly once one gets used to the new interface.
 You can see a screen shot of it [here](https://www.distroscreens.com/2017/03/manjaro-170-gellivara-gnome-screenshots.html).

 The reason this is relevant is that your choice of how you will use a UNIX environment will determine which interface you use.
-The [NoMachine](nomachine.html) connection *only* has GNOME as an option.
-The VirtualBox image has *both* GNOME and KDE (see below for how to switch between them).
+The VirtualBox image has *both* Gnome and KDE (see below for how to switch between them).
+KDE is more similar to the Windows interface (a "start" menu in the lower-left, etc.), but many people find Gnome more productive once they get used to it.

-If you are going to be using both NoMachine and VirtualBox, you may want to start using GNOME, since it will be (more or less) consistent between the two Linux options.
-If you are *only* going to use VirtualBox, and you like the Windows interface, you may want to go with KDE.

 With VirtualBox, as was mentioned, you can choose which interface.
-When you log in, after you click the user name and are about to enter your password, there is a gear icon beneath the password field, and you can use that to select which interface -- the GNOME interface is called "Ubuntu", and the KDE interface is called "Plasma".
+When you log in, after you click the user name and are about to enter your password, there is a gear icon beneath the password field, and you can use that to select which interface -- the Gnome interface is called "Ubuntu", and the KDE interface is called "Plasma".
 It will remember that choice, so you don't have to enter it again unless you want to change to another interface.

 ----